canarytrace/documentation/docs/canary/start-cloud.md

 ---

 > ### What you’ll learn
-- You will know how to run Canarytrace Smoke on cloud
+- You will know how to run Canarytrace on cloud
 - You will know how to setup [Elasticsearch cloud](https://www.elastic.co/)
 - You will know how to start [Kubernetes](https://kubernetes.io/) on [DigitalOcean](https://www.digitalocean.com/)
 - You will be know how to prepare the [cronjob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) for deploy and rotate Canarytrace Smoke